salehbic/Courseraassignment/README.md

-this is a repository for all my Coursera course: HTML, CSS, and Javascript for Web Developers
+This is a Repository for all my Coursera course: HTML, CSS, and Javascript for Web Developers

 Assignment  solutions